RPC II, 1198

 Person (obv.)
 Domitian (Caesar)

-Reverse design Zeus standing, r., holding sceptre and eagle
+Reverse design Zeus standing, right, holding sceptre and eagle

 Average diameter 22 mm